-Established(ed/ing) Cohort.
+Establish(ed/ing) Cohort.
 Those between 25 and 54 are beginning to think about entering the housing market or are already an established homeowner, perhaps with a family.
 They may move for:

 - Quality of life amenities, including schools and other family amenities.
-This cohort is closely tied to the under 15 cohort and the size of families - Better/higher paying job opportunities in other locations. - For affordable housing options for renters who wish to enter home ownership or homeowners that want to move-up. - Enid specific: moving for further training or teaching opportunities at Vance Air Force Base.
+This cohort is closely tied to the under 15 cohort and the size of families. - Better/higher paying job opportunities in other locations. - For affordable housing options for renters who wish to enter home ownership or homeowners that want to move-up. - Moving specifically to Enid for further training or teaching opportunities at Vance Air Force Base.